InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/change-the-developers-mindset.md

 * There's already a successful InnerSource group in the early stages.
 * Code visibility is product dependent.

-## Problem

-* How do you change developer mindset?
-It's difficult to push developers to do things.
-* Developers are resisting the change, they are in their comfort zone and it's hard to get them to go out of it.
-* Developer organization's maturity is high, so people are used to being in some hierarchy/rules.
-* Developers are formed in agile, the shift from agile is difficult.

 ## Forces

 * Managers are previous developers, so they like the way they were promoted and they want to proceed in similar ways.